 The middle and lower class have tips and tricks that the rich can’t even comprehend and it’s a bit sad that they’re underrepresented in personal finance blogs.
 Poorerthanyou started a group highlighting articles geared for lower or middle income folks but it shouldn’t just be people with lower incomes that read it.
 Everyone should read this.
 Personal finance shouldn’t be about lower income people needing to learn from higher income people – everyone should be learning from everyone else.

 During a tough time, a friend asked me how I was doing and I deflected with my usual disclaimer.
-I said it was tough but I acknowledged that people were suffering much more than me.
+I said it was tough but I acknowledged that some people were suffering much more than me.
 There was hunger and there was death and disease.

 I wasn’t saying this just to be polite.
 In fact, I was incredibly embarrassed by how difficult things were for me.
 I shamed myself often, telling myself, c’mon Lisa, get over yourself.
 People are fighting wars and running for their lives and you have stupid X, Y, Z problems.
 Anyone would be happy to have your silly problems.